 - In the “Type message” section, write your message and send it.

-However, international messaging through common carriers is notorious for travel delays and even lost messages.
+However, international messaging through common carriers are notorious for travel delays and even lost messages.

 Use International Texting Apps